 - Drink a glass of warm milk before sleeping.
 It is a good practice that promotes better quality sleep.

 - Cut down on the intake of liquids before going to bed.
 This will minimize the number of visits to the toilet and help the elderly get a peaceful sleep.
 All these sleep habits can help the elderly avoid many common sleeping problems.
 Getting good sleep during the night minimizes many issues and helps older adults live a quality life.

 If you’ve tried a variety of self-help remedies without success, schedule an appointment with a sleep specialist or ask your family doctor for a referral to a sleep clinic, especially if:

-- You gasp chokes or stops breathing during sleep.
+- You gasp, choke, or stop breathing during sleep.

 - You sometimes fall asleep at inappropriate times, such as while talking, walking, or eating.

 Then it is time to call a doctor.
-Provide your doctor with as much supporting information as possible.
+Again, provide your doctor with as much supporting information as possible.

-Sleeping problems can be horrible, but with the above tips and suggestions, you can learn to fall asleep fast.
-Also, It can be difficult to attend to your loved one with sleeping problems, but it’s not impossible.
-With the right knowledge, you can do this.
-Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+Sleeping problems can be horrible, but we can learn to fall asleep fast.
+With the above tips and suggestions, It can be challenging to attend to your loved one with sleeping problems, but it’s not impossible.
+With the proper knowledge, you can do this.
+Remember to care for yourself and keep your business going while caregiving.
+I’m here to assist you on this journey; schedule a planning session with me to look at how to keep your life and your business running smoothly.